jakesower/spectragraph/docs/expressions.md

 ## Expression Engines

-Data Prism uses expression engines to evaluate expressions in different contexts.
+SpectraGraph uses expression engines to evaluate expressions in different contexts.
 Each engine supports a specific set of expressions optimized for their use case.

 ### defaultSelectEngine